 - Under Privacy, toggle the option for Everyone ON if you’d like the route to be visible to other athletes on your my routes page.
 If you don’t select this option the route will only be visible to you.

 Why aren’t the routes starting from my current location?

 Make sure that you have allowed the Strava app to access your location from your phone’s settings.
 App-specific settings can be found under Privacy > Location Services on iOS devices and Settings > Apps on Android devices but the setting of its locations may differ slightly depending on the device.

 We incorporate both crowdsourced data from OpenStreetMap and our own data on bike frames that athletes use to determine surface types on routes worldwide.

 This is the estimated moving time for riding routes calculated using your four-week average speed.
 For running routes, we use your average grade adjusted pace for your previous four weeks and a grade adjusted length of the route.

 How can I follow a route once I’ve saved it?

 On the Strava mobile app, select the route icon on the lower left of the record screen.
-Click the route you wish to follow and select Use Route to load the route on the record screen for navigation.
+Click the route you wish to follow and select Start to load the route on the record screen for navigation.
 More information can be found here.
 If you record with a Garmin device, you can automatically sync your saved routes to Garmin.
 Lastly, you can download a TCX or GPX version of the route from the Strava website and upload the file to any device that accepts route files in these formats.